canonical/ubuntu-core-docs/docs/how-to-guides/container-deployment/package-docker-images-in-a-snap.md

 Consequently, bundling the Docker image inside a snap is useful for both existing and locally built images.

-Snaps are signed, which means the entire package, including the Docker image, is a verifiable artefact that can be pulled from an online or on-prem store, built into Ubuntu Core images, or passed around as standalone snaps.
+Snaps are signed, which means the entire package, including the Docker image, is a verifiable artifact that can be pulled from an online or on-prem store, built into Ubuntu Core images, or passed around as standalone snaps.

 Building a snap that contains and uses an existing image involves a few steps.